 But now comes the work.
-While free wood is cost-free, it does require a little labour.
-So throw on your gloves, put on those safety glasses, and let’s get that wood build-worthy.
+While free wood is cost-free, it does require a little labour to prepare and clean.
+So snap on your gloves, put on those safety glasses, and let’s get that wood build-worthy.

 Removing the nails

-Reclaimed wood, especially if it came off a fence, can be riddled with wood or staples.
+Reclaimed wood, especially if it came off a fence, can be filled with nails or staples.